my1396/Econ-Study/_posts/2024-02-01-paste-image-Preview.md

    By default, LaTeXiT creates an image with transparent color.

-   You can use `\colorbox{white}{...}` to create a white background for your text.
+   If you have a single line equation, you can use `\colorbox{white}{...}` to create a white background for your text.

-   If your text spans several lines, put your text inside a `minipage` such that the text got wrapped.
+   If your text **spans several lines**, put your text inside a `minipage` such that the text got wrapped.

    ```latex
    \noindent